-Maths will be taught daily using a variety of resources, predominantly 'White Rose' and NCETM materials and the children are encouraged to work at their own level.
+Maths will be taught daily using a variety of resources, predominantly but not exhaustively Oak Academy materials and the children are encouraged to work at their own level.
 This includes arithmetic, reasoning and problem solving in order to prepare the children for everyday life.
 All children are expected to know all of their multiplication tables by the end of Year 4 (up to 12X12).